THE COLONIAL BULLDOG

 The police failed to secure the crime scene.
 Collecting only evidence to convict.
 It did not matter to them that the female complainant was still a virgin, physically intact.
 Despite this inconvenient truth, they went for penetrative rape.
 It seems they persuaded the girls mother to hide her diary in her loft.
 The police did not search the loft deliberately, and ignored the girls collection of VHS tapes, of The Bill, and Casualty.
 Many of these episodes focusing on rape and sexual abuse, about which she had a fixation.
 The girl claimed she did not know that rape was wrong in her evidence.
 Those tapes, the missing diary, and a genuine forensic report would have proved beyond all doubt, that the claims were false.
 They could not allow that, where their objective was to silence the whistleblower.

 Victor's barrister refused to challenge the medical evidence.
-He also allowed the police to retain privileged legal documents.
+He also allowed the police to retain privileged legal documents they'd taken illegally.
 In effect, telling them they could convict unchallenged.
 He would simply put on a pantomime performance.
 He was an amateur dramatic.

 This is where Victor's 'Bulldog' qualities came to his aid.
 Where he was threatened, he met those threats head on.
 He studied criminal law as far as he could.
 He assumed he had a right of appeal.
 And true to form, he took on Her Majesty's prison system.
 Eventually, his cells various, became known as Chambers.
 Prisoners would seek him out, to get advice on their appeals.
 Other prisoners asked for his help in adjudications "down the block."
 He became a kind of 'Duty Solicitor.'
 Which prison Governors hated.
 Because it undermined their authority.